Best Chainsaw for Beginners

 9/10

 Best mid-range battery chainsaw and the ideal first saw.
-40cc gas-equivalent power, 16-inch bar, push-button start, and all-in kit pricing under the 18-inch model.
+40cc gas-equivalent power, 16-inch bar, push-button start, and a 2.5Ah battery kit that covers most homeowner jobs.
 Perfect for storm cleanup, property maintenance, and learning to cut safely.

 Pros